 It then assigns attention probabilities to different regions of the layout.

-C. Predictive Behavioral Modeling
+Predictive Behavioral Modeling

 Finally, the AI aligns the visual analysis with behavioral outcomes: